Altos, Paraguay

 Altos is a city and district of the Cordillera Department, Paraguay.
+Situated approximately 60 kilometers east of the capital, Asunción, the city rests on the elevated terrain of the Cordillera de los Altos mountain range.
+Because of its high altitude and panoramic views overlooking Lake Ypacaraí, it is widely known by the local nickname "La Terraza del País" (The Terrace of the Country).

 Etymology

-It is also called "Altos de Ybypytaré", which in Guaraní means "path of the wind", previously called "San Lorenzo de la Cordillera de los Altos", one of the oldest cities of Paraguay.
-It is known as the "Terrace of the country" because of its high altitude.
+It is also called "Altos de Ybypytaré", which in Guaraní means "path of the wind", previously called "San Lorenzo de la Cordillera de los Altos".

 Climate

 The climate in this department is mild and dry.
 The average temperature is 22 °C, in summer reaches 39 °C and in winter drops to 3 °C.

-Demography
+Demographics

-Altos' population is 13,114 in total, 6,862 men and 6,252 women, according to information provided by the Statistics, Polls and Census General Direction.
+Altos' population is 14,641 in total, 7,470 men and 7,171 women, according to the 2022 census.

 History

+Altos is one of the oldest cities of Paraguay.

 There are two versions of its foundation.
-The first tells that Domingo Martínez de Irala founded it, on August 10, 1538.
-The second one tells that it was Friar Luis de Bolaños in 1580, with the distinction of being the first of many reducciónes (Roman Catholic missions) of the Guaraní people in Paraguay.
+The first tells that Domingo Martínez de Irala founded it on August 10, 1538.
+The second one claims that Friar Luis de Bolaños founded it in 1580, with the distinction of being the first of many reducciónes (Roman Catholic missions) of the Guaraní people in Paraguay.
+The first German settlers arrived in Altos in 1879/80.

+Around 1882, the first German language classes were held for the children of German immigrants in a private home.

+Marshal José Félix Estigarribia's fatal plane crash was near the city of Altos, by the Aguaí Stream.
+This occurred the 7th of September, 1940.